 Every year, more and more people are opting to keep a small flock of hens in their backyard.
-Some do it because it’s trendy, some because they don’t want to support factory farms, some want to be part of the local food movement.
+Some do it to live a more sustainable life, some because they don’t want to support factory farms.
+Some want to be part of the local food movement.
 Regardless of the reason, there is an increasing desire to become more connected with your food.

-Many towns are facing the growing problem of unwanted chickens being released into the wild or crowding animal shelters; abandoned by people who no longer want to spend the time & money caring for hens not producing eggs.
+Many towns are facing the growing problem of unwanted chickens being released into the wild or crowding animal shelters.
+Abandoned by people who no longer want to spend the time and money caring for hens not producing eggs.
 Having an aging hen or two around is not a big deal when you have two dozen birds, but when you have a small flock of 2-3 birds it can be a problem!
 So what to do with your aging chicken population?

-The kind way to say slaughtering, this is the option many homesteaders choose when egg production slows down.
-Hens are so versatile, while they live they provide you generously with eggs, and they can also fill your stew pot.
-We eat chicken several times a week at our house, but I can’t bring myself to actually eat one of my chickens, they are strictly pets.
-If you know you are going to go this route, it’s best not to name each bird, or think of them as pets.
-If right from the start in your mind they are livestock, it will make things easier.
+The more pc way to say slaughtering, this is the option many homesteaders choose when egg production slows down.
+Hens are so versatile, while they live they provide you generously with eggs.
+They can also fill your stew pot.
+We eat chicken several times a week at our house, but I can’t bring myself to actually eat one of my chickens.
+If you know you are going to eventually eat your birds, it’s best not to name each bird, or think of them as pets.
+If right from the start they are livestock in your mind, it will make things easier.
 If you don’t have the stomach for doing the deed yourself, contact a local butcher or fellow chicken farmer to see if they can help you out.

 Old Folks Farm

 If you don’t want to process your hens yourself, you can try contacting a local farm or fellow homesteader to see if they are interested in taking them off your hands.
-Just know that most likely, they will be taking them to eat or to use their meat in animal feed.
+Some farms might be interested in retired hens for the compost or bug control.
+But know that most likely, they will be taking them to eat or to use their meat in animal feed.
+If you are not ok with that, this is probably not the option for you.
+Do not EVER just drop your old hens off at a farm without clearing it with the farmer first.
 Just because they are a farm doesn’t mean they have the space & resources to care for everyone’s aged hens.
-If you are not ok with that, this is probably not the option for you.

 This option is much better than simply releasing them in the wild.
 Hens have very few defensive skills, they do not see well in the dark, and there are so many predators that would love a chicken dinner.
 A chicken raised in captivity will likely not last more than a couple days on it’s own.
 At least a farmer trained in processing will do it in a humane, quick way and use the meat to feed their family or livestock.